mohdzaid-ds/Backend_track/README.md

-# Backend Development Assignments
+# Backend CRUD API Assignments

-This repository contains my backend development assignments and projects completed as part of my learning journey in **Backend AI Engineering**.
+This repository contains my backend development assignments, where I built and improved a **Task Management REST API** using FastAPI.

-The assignments focus on building REST APIs, understanding CRUD operations, working with databases, and using Git/GitHub for version control.

----
+The project was completed in two stages: first building CRUD operations using in-memory data, and then integrating a SQLite database for persistent data storage.

+## 📌 Assignments

+### 1. CRUD API Without Database

+Built a basic **Task Management API** using FastAPI.

+The tasks were initially stored in a Python list, allowing me to understand the fundamentals of:

+* REST APIs
+* HTTP methods
+* CRUD operations
+* API endpoints
+* Request and response handling

+### 2. CRUD API With SQLite Database

+Extended the previous API by integrating a **SQLite database**.

+Tasks are now stored permanently in a `task.db` database instead of a temporary Python list.

+This assignment helped me learn:

+* SQLite
+* SQL queries
+* Database tables
+* CRUD operations with a database
+* Connecting FastAPI with SQLite
+* Persistent data storage

-## 🚀 Technologies Used
+## 🛠️ Technologies

 * Python
 * FastAPI
 * Uvicorn
 * SQLite
 * SQL
-* Git
-* GitHub
+* Git & GitHub
 * VS Code

----

 ## 📂 Project Structure